Maiteh/QnA/README.md

 > - Show user who posted topic
 > - show user who posted question
-> - Make questions added realtime
-> - add awnser to question
 > - show user who posted awnser
-> - make awsners realtime
+> - make questions and awsners realtime
 > - save the location of the post
 > - view who is active in the discussion.
 > - view which discussions are nearby